kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 REPORT FROM ALL GROUP MEMBERS:

+• We completed all our programs.

 • Performed a virtual meeting and took decisions on writing Documentation and Research paper of our project.

 • Also performed tests on all programs and make sure they are working as expected and without generating any bugs and errors.

 PLAN FOR NEXT WEEK:

-• Planning to create a program that detects the touch on the head of NAO and start running the program.
+• Planning to add test cases to our codes and count hits amd misses.

 # Week 15 of 04/26/20:

-REPORT FROM ALL GROUP MEMBERS:
+Report from Krutarth:

-• Started writing the Documentation and the Research paper of our project.
+• Started writing the Research paper of our project and modifying GitHub weekely reports.

-• Created a program that detects the touch on NAO's head.
-When it detects the touch, the program starts running and takes attendance.
+• Testing the code of face_recognition_Using_Choregraphe.py by adding different test cases to it.

+Report from Kristi:

+• Started learning Doxygen online.
+I will use Doxygen to write Documentation of our project.

+• Performing tests with different pictures to face_recognition_module.py.

+Report from Hue:

+• Adding comments and testing all my HTML and PHP files.
+Started writing the research paper for my part of project

 PLAN FOR NEXT WEEK: